readysettech/calcom-demo/README.md

 likely includes changing the port in the connection string, as PostgreSQL typically defaults to listening on port 5432, whereas the example Cal.com config file uses port 5450.

+If you're deploying to the internet, you'll also need to set NEXTAUTH_URL to be the external ip and port.

 Now, to start the Cal.com dev server, run: